histefanhere/rutherfordmayhem/README.md

 ## Usage

+_Confused at any step in the process?
+All scripts have a help you can find by running `python3 filename.py --help`_

 Firstly we need to parse the `students.csv` input file and generate a `json` file that represents the chain of students in the game.

 ```bash